open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 - The carrier that holds propagation fields.
 For example, an outgoing message or http request.
 - The `Setter` invoked for each propagation key to add or remove.

+`Setter` is defined as a separate object from the carrier to avoid runtime allocations, removing the need for additional objects wrapping the carrier that access its contents through a given interface.

+`Setter` MUST be stateless and allowed to be saved as a constant to avoid runtime allocations.

 #### Setter argument

 Setter is an argument in `Inject` that sets values into given fields.

 `Setter` allows a `HttpTextPropagator` to set propagated fields into a carrier.

-`Setter` MUST be stateless and allowed to be saved as a constant to avoid runtime allocations.
 One of the ways to implement it is `Setter` class with `Set` method as described below.

 ##### Set